 The BA in History is offered jointly by the Federated History Department of Rutgers-Newark (Conklin Hall, Room 323) and NJIT (Cullimore Hall, Room 331).
-For information, contact the Rutgers-Newark Undergraduate Director, Professor Eva Giloi, or the NJIT Chair, Professor Richard Sher.
+For information, contact the Rutgers-Newark Undergraduate Director, Professor Eva Giloi, or the NJIT Chair, Professor Stephen Pemberton.
 The program draws on faculty and courses from both universities.

 The major in history gives students a broad grasp of world history and the cultural backgrounds of many segments of contemporary society.
 Students learn methods of historical research and exposition that may be applied not only by the professional historian but also by those interested in pursuing careers in government, education, law, the media, business, and other fields.
 Although not required, proficiency in at least one foreign language is recommended, especially for students who are considering graduate study in history.